kubernetes-sigs/gateway-api/geps/x.md

 **Jane**: _Are you sure that’s a good–_

 Jane’s phone shrills while she’s typing, and she drops it.
 When she picks it up again she sees a stack of alerts.
-Quickly flipping through them, she feels the blood drain from her face: there’s one for every single service in the `baker` namespace.
+She goes pale as she quickly flips through them: there’s one for every single service in the `baker` namespace.

 **Jane**: _PUT IT BACK!!_